trentreimer/LightRailMVC/README.md

 }
 ```

-## Extending LightRail
+## Extending LightRailMVC

-`LightRail` and its associated classes are not difficult to edit or extend for your own purposes.
+`LightRailMVC` and its associated classes are not difficult to edit or extend for your own purposes.
 You are encouraged to do so.

 @2019 Trent Reimer